saltyrtc/saltyrtc-task-webrtc-js/README.md

 If you don't specify any values, handover defaults to `true` and the chunk size defaults to `16384`.

+The handover can be initiated using the handover method:

+    let started = task.handover(peerConnection);

+*Note: You should call this method before creating offer/answer!*

 To send offers, answers and candidates, use the following task methods:

 * `.sendOffer(offer: RTCSessionDescriptionInit): void`
 * `.sendAnswer(answer: RTCSessionDescriptionInit): void`
 * `.sendCandidate(candidate: RTCIceCandidateInit): void`
 * `.sendCandidates(candidates: RTCIceCandidateInit[]): void`

-The handover can be initiated using the handover method:

-    let started = task.handover(peerConnection);

 You can register and deregister event handlers with the `on`, `once` and `off` methods: